magmafoundation/Magma-Blog/src/blog/2022-06-21-what-exactly-is-magma.md

 ### What's (Craft)Bukkit?

-**Bukkit** is an API for creating Bukkit plugins.
+**Bukkit** is an **API for creating Bukkit plugins**.
 If you want to create a plugin for a Bukkit based server, you have to use the Bukkit API for this.
 **CraftBukkit** on the other hand is an **implementation of Bukkit for the Minecraft Vanilla server**.
-It basically **allows plugins to load** and **connects the Bukkit API** which is used to create plugins with the real Minecraft Server, so that the API can interact with the server.
+It basically **allows plugins to load** and **connects the Bukkit API** with the real Minecraft Server, so that the API can interact with the server.

 ### What's Spigot/Paper?

 **Spigot is a fork (follow up project) of CraftBukkit**.
-This means it is an implementation of Bukkit for the Minecraft server, but it also has **some more features** (BungeeCord, better performance, more config options, ...) and adds **a few new methods** to the Bukkit API.
+This means it also is an implementation of Bukkit for the Minecraft server, but it also has **some more features** (BungeeCord, better performance, more config options, ...) and adds **a few new methods** to the Bukkit API.

 **Paper is a fork of Spigot**.
 It is based on **performance and bug-fixes**, as Spigot's performance is not perfect.
 Paper also has a much bigger API and much more features compared to CraftBukkit/Spigot.
+The gap between Spigot and Paper is much bigger than the one between CraftBukkit and Spigot though, since **Paper changes a lot of fundamental mechanics**, such as chunkloading or world generation.

 ### So what is Magma?